-Finishes also classifies s follows.
+Finishes also classifies as follows.

-Mechanical finishes: This type of finishes also called as dry finishes.
-This type of finishes also involves specific physical treatment to the fabric surface to cause a change in fabric appearance.
+Mechanical finishes: This type of finishes also involves specific physical treatment to the fabric surface to cause a change in fabric appearance.
 Mechanical finishing is considered a dry operation even though moisture and chemicals are often needed to successfully process the fabric.
-Calendaring, Sanding, Napping, Shearing, Decatising, Sanforizing (preshrinking) are the examples of mechanical finishes.
+Calendaring, Sanding, Napping, Shearing, Decatising, Sanforizing (pre-shrinking) are the examples of mechanical finishes.

 Chemical finishes: This type of finishes usually applied to the fabric by padding followed by curing or drying.
-Chemical finishing or 'wet finishing' involves the addition of chemicals to textiles to achieve a desired result.
 In chemical finishing, water is used as the medium for applying the chemicals.
 Heat is used to drive off the water and to activate the chemicals.
 Softening, Stiffening, Wash-n-wear/durable press/ anti-crease/wrinkle free finishes, Soil release finish, Water repellency, Flame retardency, Antistatic finishes, Anti-pilling finishes and Anti-microbial finishes are examples of the chemical finishes.

-2.1.14.
+2.1.13.
 Quality Assurance Laboratory